 Late on Tuesday, sources had said Toshiba was leaning towards selling the business to its U.S. joint venture partner Western Digital Corp.

 It's unclear whether the sale to the Bain Capital-led group will proceed smoothly, as Western Digital has previously initiated legal action against Toshiba, arguing that no deal can be done without its consent due to its position as Toshiba's joint venture chip partner.

 Toshiba said the agreement assumes the deal would weather legal challenges raised by Western Digital.

 A Western Digital spokeswoman said the company did not have an immediate comment.

-Toshiba said the sale would boost its finances by 740 billion yen after taxes.
+Toshiba said the sale will boost its finances by 740 billion yen after taxes.
 That would pull it out of negative shareholder equity, a key step it aims to achieve by March to remain listed.